 Many of the outfits Beth wears could be worn today and would not be considered outdated.
 In fact, they are very elegant looks.
 From the number of people who have enjoyed the costumes from this series, we can conclude that the fashion is something people would wear today.

 This information is valuable from a designers perspective.
 Not only from a business point of view (because of course we want to make things people want and will buy) but also from a sustainability perspective.
 We should strive to make clothing that lasts.
 Not something that we wear once and throw out.
 Can you imagine if we continued to make those timeless styles that were worn in the 1960s up until today?
 You could possibly have the same wardrobe for decades and still be elegant!

 That’s all I’d like to cover today!
 Comment below if you’d like me to do more videos/blogs on fashion history and/or costume design.
-Let me know if you have any questions or specific topics you’d like me to cover.
-Subscribe to my channel and click the bell to get notified when I upload new videos every Friday!
+Let me know if you have any questions or specific topics you’d like me to cover, and don't forget to check out my collections here :) Subscribe to my channel and click the bell to get notified when I upload new videos every Friday!